VVKot/dlnd-dog-classification/README.md

 ## Dependencies

-You need Python 3, Anaconda, and Jupyter to run this project locally.
+You need Python 3, Anaconda, PyTorch, and Jupyter to run this project locally.

 ## Installation

+Just run `dog_app.ipynb`.

 ## Contributing